counteractive/incident-response-plan-template/playbooks/playbook-phishing.md

 `TODO: Customize steps for users dealing with suspected phishing`

 1. Stay calm, take a deep breath.
-1. Disconnect your system from the network `TODO: include detailed steps with screenshots, a pre-installed tool or script to make this easy ("break in case of emergency"), consider hardware network cut-off switches`
 1. Take pictures of your screen using your smartphone showing the things you noticed: the phishing message, the link if you opened it, the sender information.
 1. Take notes about the problem(s) using the voice memo app on your smartphone or pen-and-paper.
 Every little bit helps!
 Document the following:
     1. What did you notice?